 Every morning and every day on this trip, I got to decide for myself, “What do I want to do that day?”
 And then I did it.
 The cruise arranges tickets for all the shows and events for you so you don’t have to do that by yourself.

 There’s a funny video of me singing my No. 1 karaoke song, Gloria Gaynor’s “I Will Survive,” with the cruise director on my first night on the ship.
 This cruise proved to me that I could go above and beyond and thrive in my life.

 Nowadays when I’m stressed, I play a recording of the ocean that I took during that cruise and remind myself that things can be peaceful.
 I have no regrets about taking the risk and going on my first solo trip.
 I came back refreshed and ready to make more decisions for myself.

-After my solo cruise, I was able to surprise my children with a family cruise to the Bahamas and the Turks and Caicos Islands.
+Before my solo cruise, I was able to surprise my children with a family cruise to the Bahamas and the Turks and Caicos Islands.
 We all loved it!
 I joke that if I can take my kids on a cruise by myself, I can do anything at this point.